connortsui20/async-bpm/README.md

 This implies that tasks (coroutines) given to worker threads cannot be moved between threads (or in other words, are `!Send`).
 So it is on a global scheduler to assign tasks to worker threads appropriately.
-Once a task has been given to a worker thread, then the asynchronous runtime's scheduler is in charge of managing the cooperative tasks.
+Once a task has been given to a worker thread, the asynchronous runtime's scheduler is in charge of managing the cooperative tasks.

 An implication of the above is that this model will not work with